Unwanted contact online

 Inappropriate, offensive or illegal content

-Protecting your kids from inappropriate, offensive or illegal content
+Protecting children from inappropriate, offensive or illegal content

 So what type of content might be considered as inappropriate, offensive or illegal?
 It’s any type of content that could be damaging to young people, including: